satabdisaha/CCNA-200-301/README.md

 *(You can include a diagram of your topology here or describe how each device is connected.)*

+##Static Route
-##Static routes are manually configured and are commonly used for routing traffic between remote networks or in simpler network setups.
+Static routes are manually configured and are commonly used for routing traffic between remote networks or in simpler network setups.

 Key Features: Static routes require the manual addition of each route into the routing table.
 They do not change unless manually reconfigured.
 Common Use Cases: Useful for smaller networks or when precise control over routing is needed.